thelastpointer/tlp.ui/details.md

 ShowWindow and Hide are defined in the Window class too, so for your button event handlers you can just refer to the containing Window.
 This is handy if you have Windows in multiple scenes.

+Showing and hiding windows is a thread-safe operation.

 ## Tabs
 Tabs show and hide tab pages, which are GameObjects with CanvasGroups (again for fading).
 To show a tab, call `ShowTab(idx)`.
 It supports Toggles to show tabs; assign a Toggle for each tab page to do that.
 Tabs will do the rest, including attaching a ToggleGroup and assigning event handlers.